Paduce/pySigLib/docs/pages/signature_kernels/static_kernels.rst

-Ambient Kernels
+Static Kernels
 ========================

 A common approach when using signature kernels is to first lift the underlying ambient space to a new feature space by means of a feature map, and then consider the signature kernel in this feature space.
 Practically, this can be achieved by modifying the signature kernel PDE to use a static kernel on the ambient space.
 Recall that the (standard) signature kernel :math:`k_{x,y}` is the solution to the Goursat PDE

 .. math::